The Trainer

 Team Diomed also enjoyed great success in 2021 with 59 winners, earning nearly £700,000 in prize money.
 The filly Desert Dreamer made the year a very exciting one as she won on her first start at the Newmarket Craven Meeting.
 She followed this up with another victory at Newmarket.
 During 2021 she was runner-up in the Group 2 Duchess of Cambridge Stakes, the Group 3 Princess Margaret Keenland Stakes at Ascot and in two Listed Fillies races at Newmarket.

-Quinault wins Group 3 at York
+Quinault wins the Group 3 Al Basti Equiworld Dubai Criterion Stakes at York in June

 2022-2024

-Quinault won 7 consecutive races in big Handicaps and has won listed races.
+Quinault won 7 consecutive races in big Handicaps and has won Listed Races.

 Pandora's Gift won her listed race at Chelmsford, sent to USA she sold at the Breeders Cup, held that year at Del Mar.